craftercms/docs/source/.new-ia/by-role/system-admin/delivery/setup-delivery-using-aws-ami.rst

 After your authoring instance is set up and configured, follow this guide to create a simple site.
-:ref:`newIa-your_first_website`
+:ref:`newIa-your-first-editorial-project`

-Crafter will automatically "publish" the initial state of the site for youfor you which will give you the prerequisites for the rest of step 3.
+Crafter will automatically "publish" the initial state of the site for you for you which will give you the prerequisites for the rest of step 3.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3.2: Establish SSH-based communication between the delivery instance and the authoring instance